OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 ---

-This meeting gathered 30 of the 50 OpenDreamKit participants, together with a couple external person (see the [Participants list](/meetings/2015-09-02-Kickoff/participants)).
+This meeting gathered 30 of the 50 OpenDreamKit participants, together with a couple external person.
+See the [Participants list](/meetings/2015-09-02-Kickoff/participants).

 Many of them had never met in person before.
 The objectif was to build a joint vision by giving each participant an overview of the